CONGRATULATIONS TO THIS YEAR’S WINNERS!

 Rules and Regulations

-2. Only one entry per playwright is permitted.
+2. Only one entry per playwright/creator/collective is permitted.

-3. All entries must be original, unproduced plays or musicals.
-(Plays that have been workshopped or produced in student festivals within an academic context are eligible.)
+3. All entries must be a new, original, unproduced play or musical.
+(Plays that have been given a staged reading or have been workshopped/mounted in student festivals within an academic context are eligible.)
+If you have any questions about the eligibility of your entry, please contact Executive Director Christopher Stanton at christopher@hftco.ca.

 4. First time stage adaptations of other work from another medium are eligible IF AND ONLY IF the playwright has the rights to adapt and present the work for public performance.